Learning a Generic Value-Selection Heuristic Inside a Constraint Programming Solver: Experiments

 \subsection{Experimental Protocol}

-Three configurations are proposed for each problem: \textit{small} (20 to 30 nodes), \textit{medium} (40 to 50 nodes) and \textit{large} (80 to 100 nodes) instances, except for $\textsf{MAXCUT}$ which was already challenging for the \textit{medium} size.
+Three configurations for the distribution of the problems generated are proposed for each problem: \textit{small} (20 to 30 nodes), \textit{medium} (40 to 50 nodes), and \textit{large} (80 to 100 nodes) instances, except for $\textsf{MAXCUT}$ which was already challenging for the \textit{medium} size.
 Training is carried out on randomly generated Barabási-Albert graph \cite{albert2002statistical} with a density factor varying between 4 and 15 according to the size of the instances.
-A specific model is trained for each configuration using randomly generated instances.
-Evaluation is then performed on 20 other graphs following the same distributions.
-The models are trained on an Nvidia Tesla V100 32Go GPU until convergences.
+A specific model is trained for each configuration of each combinatorial problem.
+The training is done using randomly generated instances.
+Evaluation is then performed on 20 new graphs following the same distributions.
+The models are trained on an Nvidia Tesla V100 32Go GPU until convergence.
 It took up to 72 hours of training time for the most difficult cases (\textit{graph coloring} with 80 nodes) and less than 1 hour for the simplest cases (\textit{graph coloring} with 20 nodes).
 Each operation of the CP solver during training and evaluation is carried out on a CPU Intel Xeon Silver 4116 at 2.10GHz.
 The approach has been implemented in \textit{Julia} and is integrated into the solver \textit{Seapearl}.
-The implementation is available on GitHub with MIT open-source licence\footnote{https://github.com/corail-research/SeaPearl.jl}.
+The implementation is available on GitHub with BSD 3-Clause licence\footnote{https://github.com/corail-research/SeaPearl.jl}.

-Our approach (\textsf{ILDS-Learned}) is compared with the optimal solution (\textsf{OPT}) which is obtained by an exact solver, with a standard \textit{depth-first search} strategy based on a random value selection (\textsf{DFS-Random}), and with the application of the learned heuristic without any backtrack (\textsf{Dive-Learned}).
-A standard \textit{first-fail} variable-selection heuristic is used for all the methods.
-Finally, a \textit{maximum budget} in terms of the number of nodes visited is enforced.
-The idea is to show that we can obtain solutions close to optimality with few backtracks.